digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 Read and set common parameters
 ------------------------------

-Local and remote XBee device objects provide a set of methods to get and set common parameters of the device.
-Some of these parameters are saved inside the XBee device object, and a cached value is returned when the parameter is requested.
-Other parameters are read directly from the physical XBee device when requested.
+Local and remote XBee objects provide a set of methods to get and set common parameters of the device.
+Some of these parameters are saved inside the XBee object, and a cached value is returned when the parameter is requested.
+Other parameters are read directly from the physical XBee when requested.

 Cached parameters
 `````````````````

-Some parameters in an XBee device are used or requested frequently.
-To avoid
+Certain XBee parameters are used or requested frequently.
+To avoid the overhead
-the overhead of those parameters being read from the physical XBee device
+of reading them from the physical XBee every time they are requested, their
-every time they are requested, they are saved inside the ``XBeeDevice``
+values are cached inside the ``XBeeDevice`` object being returned when the
-object being returned when the getters are called.
+getters are called.

-The following table lists cached parameters and their corresponding
+The following table lists cached parameters and their corresponding getters:
-getters:

 +------------------------+----------------------------+
 | Parameter              | Method                     |